Investments and other subsidies

-Brazil is considered the world’s sixth largest investor in renewable energy.
-Nationwide, 44.1 percent of the Internal Energy Supply (Oferta Interna de Energia or OIE) is renewable, whereas the world’s average is 20.3 percent.
+Brazil is considered the world’s sixth largest investor in renewable energy2.
+Nationwide, 44.1 percent of the Internal Energy Supply (Oferta Interna de Energia or OIE) is renewable3, whereas the world’s average is 20.3 percent4.

 Furthermore, the National Bank for Economic and Social Development (Banco Nacional do Desenvolvimento Econômico Social or BNDES) provides a variety of financial programs to stimulate the production of renewable energy.
 The development of the renewable energies in Brazil is increasing, and almost half of the energy consumed in Brazil is now generated by renewable sources.

 The actual scenario is very advantageous for renewable energy.
 The government expectations are that renewable energy may be responsible for 18 GW out of a total increase of 63 GW in the total installed capacity of the segment over the next 10 years5.